Neutral Helium Microscopy (SHeM): A Review: The Helium Source

 \subsubsection{Post-nozzle flow}

 Once the helium atoms have left the nozzle, the pressure drops and the flow is governed by the Boltzmann equation - as the Navier Stokes equations cease to apply.
-There are two main methods to solve the flow: either by numerically solving the Boltzmann equation under stringent assumptions that allow us to skip montecarlo methods \cite{ashkenas1966proceedings,hamel1966kinetic,pauly2012atom} or by simulating the particle flow using the Direct Simulation Monte Carlo method.
-The latter method is more computationally intensive, but also more accurate than the former as it relies on less assumptions: For the first method, one typically assumes that the nozzle is a point source \cite{sikora1974analysis}.
+There are two main methods to solve the flow: either by numerically solving the Boltzmann equation under stringent assumptions \cite{ashkenas1966proceedings,hamel1966kinetic,pauly2012atom} or by simulating the particle flow using DSMC.
+The latter method is more computationally intensive, but also more accurate than the former as it relies on fewer assumptions: For the first method, one typically assumes that the nozzle is a point source \cite{sikora1974analysis}.
 This assumption is grounded on work from Sherman and Ashkenas, which showed that a few nozzle diameters downstream, free jet streamlines become straight and can be extrapolated to a single point of origin close to the nozzle \cite{ashkenas1966proceedings,hamel1966kinetic}.
 The flow then can be solved using the collision integral for particles following Bose-Einstein statistics.
 The isentropic nozzle model at a short distance from the nozzle is used to obtain the initial conditions to start the integration\footnote{This is a rather arbitrary distance that must be large enough to guarantee spherical symmetry and small enough to satisfy equilibrium conditions, typically a few nozzle diameters.}.
 To solve this equation, a velocity distribution, and an interaction potential have to be assumed.
 The equations needed to solve the expansion are included in \cite{palau2018center,pauly2012atom}.
 As mentioned above for this review, we provide an open-source implementation of the solution to the Boltzmann equation in spherical coordinates \cite{githubrepo}.

 The velocity distribution of the atoms is taken to be an ellipsoidal Maxwellian: